akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_location": "u45 city", // OPTIONAL, defaults to ''

-        "_reputation": 1, // OPTIONAL, defaults to 0, (there is a config for multiplying these with a number for moAr karma)
+		// (there is a config for multiplying these with a number for moAr karma)
+		// Also, if you're implementing getPaginatedVotes, every vote will also impact the user's reputation "_reputation": 123, // OPTIONAL, defaults to 0,

         "_profileviews": 1, // OPTIONAL, defaults to 0